Matroids, Delta-matroids and Embedded Graphs: Delta-matroids from ribbon graphs

 \begin{definition} Let $G=(V,E)$ be a ribbon graph.
 We use $\F(G)$ to denote the set $\F_0(G)=\F_{\leq 0}(G)$, so that

 and $D(G)=(E,\F)$ to denote the delta-matroid $D_0(G)=D_{\leq0}(G)$.
 We say that $D(G)$ is a \emph{ribbon-graphic} delta-matroid. \end{definition}

-\begin{example} For the ribbon graph $G$ of Figure~\ref{f.descb}, \\ $D(G)=(\{1,2,3\}, \{\{1\},\{2\},\{1,2,3\},\{1,2,4\}\})$. \end{example}
+\begin{example} For the ribbon graph $G$ of Figure~\ref{f.descb}, \end{example}

 To relate the delta-matroid $D(G)$ to the literature, particularly to Bouchet's foundational work on delta-matroids, we take what may appear to be a detour into transition systems.
-Let $F=(V,E)$ be a connected 4-regular graph.
+Let $F=(V,E)$ be a 4-regular graph.
 Each vertex $v$ of $F$ is incident with exactly four half-edges.
 A \emph{transition} $\tau_v$ at a vertex $v$ is a partition of the half-edges at $v$ into two pairs, and a \emph{transition system}, $\tau:=\{\tau_v\mid v\in V\}$ of $F$ is a choice of transition at each of its vertices.

 For the purposes of this section, we allow graphs to include \emph{free loops}, that is edges which are not incident with any vertex.
 We think of a free loop as a circular edge or as a cycle on zero vertices.
-Given a transition system $\tau$ of $F$ then we can obtain a set of free loops as follows.
+Given a transition system $\tau$ of $F$, we can obtain a set of free loops as follows.
 If $(u,v)$ and $(w,v)$ are two non-loop edges whose half edges are paired at the vertex $v$, then we replace these two edges with a single edge $(u,w)$.
-In the case of a loop, we temporarily imagine an extra vertex of degree two on the loop, carry out the operation, and then remove the temporary vertex.
+In the case of a loop, we temporarily imagine an extra vertex of degree two on the loop, carry out the operation, and then suppress the temporary vertex.
 Doing this replacement for each pair of half edges paired together in the transition system $\tau$ results in a set of free loops, that we denote by $F(\tau)$ and call a \emph{graph state}.

 Since $F$ is 4-regular, at each vertex there are three transitions.
 Choose exactly two transitions $\tau_v$ and $\tau_v'$ at each vertex, and consider the set $\mathcal{T}$ consisting of all transition systems of $F$ in which the transition at each vertex $v$ is one of the distinguished transitions, $\tau_v$ or $\tau_v'$.
-An element of $\mathcal{T}$ is called a \emph{transversal}.
-Fix some transversal $T\in \mathcal{T}$, and let
+An element of $\mathcal{T}$ is called an \emph{allowable transversal}.
+Fix some allowable transversal $T\in \mathcal{T}$, and let